mjr/heroku-buildpack-wkhtmltopdf/README.md

-# heroku-buildpack-wkhtmltopdf
+# Heroku Buildpack: Python

-The official Heroku buildpack for wkhtmltopdf command line tools. https://wkhtmltopdf.org
+This is the official [Heroku buildpack](https://devcenter.heroku.com/articles/buildpacks) for wkhtmltopdf command line tools.